Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/FuralityShader.md

 You can install the driver for CVR with this [prefab from Thorinair](https://github.com/Thorinair/LumaDriver-for-ChilloutVR).

+Once you have installed all the Luma related features, you can either test your Avatar & Props with your World with the prefab or go to Thorinair's `Luminescent Ledge` World.
+Out there, you can play some video provided and enable the `Luma` features to test your Luma in your Avatar & Props.

 ## Which Shader I have to use!?

 Latest: `Umbra`